-Financial instruments measured at fair value are classified from level 1 to level 3 in the fair value hierarchy with reference to the observability and significance of the inputs used in the valuation technique.
+Fair value is classified into the following three levels with reference to the observability and significance of the inputs used in the valuation technique.
 The fair value hierarchy is defined as follows:

-- Level 1: Fair value is measured using quoted prices (unadjusted) in active markets for identical assets or liabilities. - Level 2: Fair value is measured using the observable inputs which fail to meet level 1, either directly or indirectly. - Level 3: Fair value is measured using unobservable inputs.
+Level 1: Fair value is measured using quoted prices (unadjusted) in active markets for identical assets or liabilities.

+Level 2: Fair value is measured using the observable inputs which fail to meet level 1, either directly or indirectly.
+Level 3: Fair value is measured using unobservable inputs.